 - Le destin douloureux de Walther Ritz (1878–1909), physicien théoricien de génie.
 Vallesia, Sion.
 Cited by: O. Darrigol (2012).

 - Physics in the shadow of mathematics: the Göttingen electron-theory seminar of 1905.
 Archive for History of Exact Sciences 21 (1), pp. 55–89.
-Cited by: 7.
+Cited by: endnote 21.

 - Relativistic analysis of the dielectric Einstein box: Abraham, Minkowski and total energy-momentum tensors.
 Physics Letters A 375 (16), pp. 1703–1709.
 Cited by: endnote 22.

 - Congress of Arts and Science: Universal Exposition, St. Louis, 1904.
-Houghton, Mifflin & Co., Boston/New York.
+Houghton, Mifflin, Boston/New York.
 Cited by: P. Langevin (1906).

 - On the steady motion of an electrified ellipsoid.
 Philosophical Magazine 44, pp. 329–341.
-External Links: Cited by: 2.
+Cited by: §2.

 - Zur Relativitätstheorie, I: Vierdimensionale Vektoralgebra.
 Annalen der Physik 337, pp. 749–776.
 Cited by: §8.

 - Atombau und Spektrallinien.
 Vieweg, Braunschweig.
 Cited by: §5.

 - The Collected Papers of Albert Einstein, Volume 2, The Swiss Years: Writings, 1900–1909.
 Princeton University Press, Princeton.
-Cited by: 4, 5.
+Cited by: endnote 16, endnote 8.

 - Imagery in Scientific Thought by Arthur I. Miller.
 Mathematical Intelligencer 8 (2), pp. 65–74.
 Cited by: §3.

 - Hermann Minkowski’s approach to physics.
 Mathematische Semesterberichte 55 (2), pp. 213–235.
-External Links: Cited by: 7.
+Cited by: endnote 21.

 - Poincaré on clocks in motion.
 Studies in History and Philosophy of Modern Physics 47 (1), pp. 131–141.
 Cited by: endnote 19.

 - Poincaré-week in Göttingen, in light of the Hilbert-Poincaré correspondence of 1908–1909.
-See Mathematical Correspondences and Critical Editions, Borgato et al., Trends in the History of Science, pp. –.
-External Links: Cited by: 6.
+See Mathematical Correspondences and Critical Editions, Borgato et al., pp. 297–310.
+Cited by: endnote 17.

 - A History of the Theories of Aether and Electricity, Volume 2: The Modern Theories, 1900–1926.
 T. Nelson, London.
 Cited by: Introduction.

 - Elektrodynamische Elementargesetze.
 In Recueil de travaux offerts par les auteurs à H. A. Lorentz, J. Bosscha (Ed.), Archives néerlandaises des sciences exactes et naturelles, Vol. 5, pp. 549–573.
 Cited by: §2.

 - Relativitätsprinzip und Äther.
 Physikalische Zeitschrift 12, pp. 689–707, 737–758.
 Cited by: §8.